NoozAbooz/Milkis-Discord-Bot/README.md

 ## Usage Instructions

 1. Clone the respository and fill in the `config.js.sample` file with your own values.
 Rename it to `config.js`.
-2. Edit the statusRegex in `index.js` to match the status you want to check for.
+2. Fill out config.js as specified.
+Multiple guilds can be added as needed.
-2. Install the dependencies and run:
+3. Install the dependencies and run:
 ```
 npm i
 node index.js